PhilippeGeek/TC-LOGO/README.md

 The compiler uses flex and bison to parse and interprets the code.
 It represents it in a C struct to be able to easily navigate in the program.
 After representation, the compiler writes the SVG on the output.

+### How to test and run the demo
+Simply run `make test` command and see the result in the tst folder.
+If there is an error or if an image is not generated that means there is a bug, you can report it or even correct it.

+This program has been tested using :
+* Bison 3.0.4 (FSF Version)
+* Flex 2.5.35 (Apple version)
+* GCC Apple LLVM version 7.0.2 (clang-700.1.81)

 ### What can it do ?
 - Simple instructions like FORWARD, LEFT, RIGHT or REPEAT
 - Manage the pen by `PU` (pen up) and `PD` (pen down)